openlibhums/janeway/docs/source/editor/review.rst

 3. Add Reviewer B to Round 1.
 4. Add Reviewer N to Round 1.
 5. Wait for responses from Reviewers (Editor will be notified by email when Reviewer makes an action).
-6. When responses are back Make a Decision (Accept, Decline or Request Revisions).
+6. When responses are back: Make a Decision (Accept, Decline or Request Revisions).
     1. If Draft Decision is enabled and you are a Section Editor you will be asked to Draft a Decision for a Senior Editor to approve.
     2. Accept will move the article to the next stage.
     3. Reject will remove the article from the workflow.